a quick update to let you know what’s going on in my small secluded world.

 To get more insights about the story and the concept behind the music, you can read this excerpt from a book by Richard Lloyd Parry, Ghosts of the Tsunami.

 We are determined to play shows around the world to support the release.
 It is not easy to do it all by ourselves, but I can assure you we will do our best to play as much as possible, wherever possible.

 In other news, I’m preparing to launch a subscription service for my bandcamp page, and the announcement will be accompained by the release of a brand new song (an outtake from Small Music From Broken Windows that I finally decided to bring into completion).

 I’m also doing a series of workshops called Out of the Box – aimed at bringing new conscience into the spiritual and moral depth of the musical work.
 It is my humble attempt at fighting the worrying attitude of oversight and superficiality towards music.
 As a working musician, this worldwide trend is affecting me deeply and in ways that are not at all positive.
-I must say, it is refreshing to bring some people together (even non-musicians) and listen to an album from start to finish, discuss the real meaning of music, sharing a different point of view, possibly getting to know more about ourselves and others while doing so.
-I’m not teaching anything, really.
-It is solely a way to be aware of what is around you – that’s what Out of the Box is about.
-It would be cool to export the workshop in other parts of the world, too.
-One day.
+It’s time to do something.
+I’m starting with a series of events in my hometown of Latina, in January 2019, and I’m hoping to bring the workshop around various locations.